shell-networks/ESXi-autoinstall/README.md

 ![Home Lab picture](/Pictures/1-Home-Lab-Picture.jpg)

-There is two Dell PowerEdge R610 Servers with following Hardware configuration
+There is two Dell PowerEdge R610 Servers and a Cisco 3750G L3 switch.

 - Esx01